sh19910711/cs-mock/README.md

 ### 0. Motto :hankey:

-* Programmable mockup as a specification of data
+* Programmable mockup as a data specification
 * Show the direction of the road ahead visually
 * No necessity to do all things